panacloud/bootcamp-2020/README.md

 Note: In the project React Router v5 is being used we recommend that you use v6 in your project.

+This Project is very important because up to now we have been doing small projects which focused on only focused limited functionality.
+Project 9B is the first real-world professional project.
+In the real-world, we will be doing these kinds of projects.
+Therefore, give special attention to it.

 ## Class 27 and 28 Forms with Formik and Yup